guiglass/StationaryStereoCamera/README.md

 **_Step 5 - Adding the StereoCameraController script and linking the two stereo cameras._**

 * Place the StereoCameraController.cs script onto the StereoCameras object.
-* Drag each Camera (Left) and Camera (Right) and place them in the script’s camera variables.
+* Drag each Camera (Left) and Camera (Right) and place them in the script’s "Camera" variables.
 * The other default values are there to be adjusted but should work ok for most projects (as well as this example).